WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_18.md

 And they judged the people at all times.
 Any hard case they brought to Moses, but any small matter they decided themselves.

 ###### 27
-Then Moses let his father-in-law depart, and he went away to his own country. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then Moses let his father-in-law depart, and he went away to his own country.

 ***